 The border gateway routers were configured with BGP to share the routing information of their respective internal networks.
 These border gateway routers peer with BGP-Speaker in the SDN network and use eBGP to exchange routing information with the adjacent external network routers through BGP-Speaker.
 Due to limited memory resources availability on the host machine, only a single BGP-Speaker was implemented in the SDN network, however multiple BGP-Speakers can be implemented to increase the high availability of the network.
-The BGP-Speaker use iBGP to communicate with the other BGP-Speakers, internal routers, and SDN-IP application on ONOS controller.
-The internal routers R5 and R6 are configured are advertising two different subnets located inside the SDN network.
+The BGP-Speaker uses iBGP to communicate with the other BGP-Speakers, internal routers, and SDN-IP application on ONOS controller.
+The internal routers R5 and R6 are configured to advertise two different subnets located inside the SDN network.
 The R5 internal router advertises 50.0.0.0/24 subnet, which is also advertised to the external border routers and the R6 internal router advertises 60.0.0.0/24 subnet, which is just advertised to the internal routers present inside the SDN network (AS 500).
 In other words, R6 router is configured to communicate and exchange routes with R5 internal router whereas, R5 router is configured to communicate and exchange routes with external border gateway routers and as well as R6 internal router.
-The BGP speaker is configured to form neighbourship with the external border routers and the internal routers and just advertise the internal network connected with R5.
+The BGP speaker is configured to form neighborship with the external border routers and the internal routers and just advertise the internal network connected with R5.
 The routes advertised by the border gateway routers to the BGP-Speaker are processed and re-advertised to the other external networks by the BGP-Speaker with the help of SDN-IP application.
 The best route for each destination is decided by the SDN-IP application according to the standards of iBGP and translated into an ONOS Application Intent Request.
 ONOS converts the Application Intent Request into forwarding flow rules on the connected Open vSwitches in the network.

 The SDN-IP application offers the integration mechanism of BGP to the ONOS controller.
-It behaves as a regular BGP-Speaker, at the protocol level and for ONOS controller, SDN-IP is just an application that uses its services to install and update the appropriate forwarding flow rules on the Open vSwitches.
+It behaves as a regular BGP-speaker at the protocol level and for ONOS controller, SDN-IP is just an application that uses its services to install and update the appropriate forwarding flow rules on the Open vSwitches.
 The SDN network created in this use case acts as a transit AS in between the deployed legacy networks.
 From external border router gateway’s point of view, the created SDN network is just another normal AS.